Across the Orkhon Valley

 • Day 4 4: GYATRUUN HOT SPRINGS - 4-6 hours riding

 Today you will begin your horseback journey, exploring the forested hills in the southern part of the valley, winding along narrow trails amid larch forests that lead us to the Gyatruun hot springs.
 These springs, one hot and the other cold, are famous for their healing properties.
 You'll enjoy a relaxing soak in this beautiful setting.
-Overnight in a yurt with locals.

 • Day 5 5: HORSEBACK TREK TO KHUISIN NAIMAN NUUR - 4-6 hours riding

 Over the next three days, you will explore the stunning natural area of Naiman Nuur – the eight lakes.
 Sitting at 2,200m, ancient volcanic craters contain nine clear blue alpine lakes surrounded by tall forested mountains.
 The area’s thousands of plant species include medicinal varieties, and if you're lucky, you may see deer, wild boar, or wolves.
-Tonight you will stay in a yurt with locals.

 • Day 6 6: HORSEBACK TREK TO KHUISIN NAIMAN NUUR - 4-6 hours riding

-Continue to explore the natural wonders of Naiman Nuur, a region which is rich in flora and fauna.
-Riding from lake to lake in this idyllic setting, the more adventurous can swim or try fishing.
-Tonight, a new family will welcome you into their yurt for a truly authentic Mongolian evening.
+You'll continue to explore the natural wonders of Naiman Nuur, a region which is rich in flora and fauna.
+Riding from lake to lake in this idyllic setting, the more adventurous can swim.

 • Day 7 7: HORSEBACK TREK TO KHUISIN NAIMAN NUUR - 4-6 hours riding